-As we return to school, September 2020 will be different to that of previous years and we are preparing to make sure we can effectively meet the needs of all our children.
+As we return to school, we are preparing our Recovery Curriuclum to make sure we can effectively meet the needs of all our children.

-Some children and parents may understandably feel anxious about returning to school in September.
+Some children and parents may understandably feel anxious about returning to school.
 We will be focusing on helping your child adjust to being back in school and helping them to re-engage with their friends and also learning.
-With this in mind, we have been planning a Recovery Curriculum for the whole school which will initially run for the first part of the Autumn term which will allow the school to most effectively support your child’s ability to learn.
+With this in mind, we have been planning a Recovery Curriculum for the whole school which will allow the school to most effectively support your child’s ability to learn.

 The aim of the Recovery Curriculum is to restore the mental health and rebuild the resilience of our pupils to become learners again.
 At the same time, we will begin our core lessons of English and Maths.